 The baby powder is for keeping your pooch smelling good between baths.

 Does baby powder help prevent fleas on my dog’s coat?

-However, many DiY or home prevention sites explain that baby powder does smother fleas and cause them to dehydrate and die.
+However, many DIY or home prevention sites explain that baby powder does smother fleas and causes them to dehydrate and die.

 We advise using regular flea treatment rather than relying on baby powder to treat fleas on your dog.

 Diatomaceous earth is a good alternative here as it wreaks havoc on fleas but is harmless to your dog.